Infineon/mtb-example-psoc4-capsense-csx-button-tuning/README.md

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
-For more details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; software user uide](https://www.cypress.com/MTBEclipseIDEUserGuide).
+For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).

 ## Design and implementation

 The project contains a single button widget configured in CSX sensing mode.
-See the "CAPSENSE&trade; CSX sensing method" section in [AN85951 – PSoC&trade; 4 and PSoC&trade; 6 MCU CAPSENSE&trade; design guide](https://www.cypress.com/documentation/application-notes/an85951-psoc-4-and-psoc-6-mcu-capsense-design-guide) for details on CAPSENSE&trade; CSX sensing mode.
+See the "CAPSENSE&trade; CSX sensing method" section in [AN85951 – PSoC&trade; 4 and PSoC&trade; 6 MCU CAPSENSE&trade; design guide](https://www.infineon.com/AN85951) for details on CAPSENSE&trade; CSX sensing mode.
 See the [Operation](#operation) section of this document for step-by-step instructions to configure the other settings of the CAPSENSE&trade; configurator.

-The project uses the [CAPSENSE&trade; middleware](https://github.com/Infineon/capsense) (see [ModusToolbox&trade; software user guide](https://www.cypress.com/MTBEclipseIDEUserGuide) for more details on selecting the middleware).
-See [AN85951 – PSoC&trade; 4 and PSoC&trade; 6 MCU CAPSENSE&trade; design guide](https://www.cypress.com/documentation/application-notes/an85951-psoc-4-and-psoc-6-mcu-capsense-design-guide) for more details on CAPSENSE&trade; features and usage.
+The project uses the [CAPSENSE&trade; middleware](https://github.com/Infineon/capsense) (see [ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide) for more details on selecting the middleware).
+See [AN85951 – PSoC&trade; 4 and PSoC&trade; 6 MCU CAPSENSE&trade; design guide](https://www.infineon.com/AN85951) for more details on CAPSENSE&trade; features and usage.

-The [ModusToolbox&trade; software](https://www.cypress.com/products/modustoolbox-software-environment) provides a GUI-based tuner application for debugging and tuning the CAPSENSE&trade; system.
+The [ModusToolbox&trade; software](https://www.infineon.com/modustoolbox) provides a GUI-based tuner application for debugging and tuning the CAPSENSE&trade; system.
 The **CAPSENSE&trade; tuner** application works with the EZI2C and UART communication interfaces.
 This project has an SCB block configured in EZI2C mode to establish communication with the onboard KitProg, which in turn enables reading the CAPSENSE&trade; raw data by the CAPSENSE&trade; tuner GUI.
 See [Resources and settings](#resources-and-settings).

 The CAPSENSE&trade; data structure that contains the CAPSENSE&trade; raw data is exposed to the CAPSENSE&trade; tuner by setting up the I2C communication data buffer with the CAPSENSE&trade; data structure.
 This enables the CAPSENSE&trade; tuner to access the CAPSENSE&trade; raw data for tuning and debugging.